 Franchising is a great way of starting a business.
 Experts predict new businesspersons will find it easier to start thanks to technology and the internet of things (IoT).
 Quality control, more engagement on a sales level, and better qualifications are also expected of new franchisees.

-New franchisees have a wealth of options to choose. care for your child, pet, or lawn; a gym, spa, or studio for every fitness goal; a rec center for card games and video game enthusiasts.
+New franchisees have a wealth of options to choose from. care for your child, pet, or lawn; a gym, spa, or studio for every fitness goal; a rec center for card games and video game enthusiasts.

 The first thing you have to consider when franchising, however, is not the category but the type of franchise that will work for your goal.